vrperceptionstudy/vrperceptionstudy.github.io/index.md

 | 2        | S<sub>2</sub>      | max(S<sub>1</sub>, S<sub>2</sub>) + 100                 |
 | 3        | S<sub>3</sub>      | max(S<sub>1</sub>, S<sub>2</sub>, S<sub>3</sub>) + 200  |

+Please note that you don't need to fill the form more than once.
+You just need to restart the application and run through the experiment again.

 ### I have a question, who do I ask?

 Please look at the FAQ below.
 If it doesn't answer your question, feel free to email us, or visit our webpages to know more about our research.